ella-2002e/MA-SurvivalAnalysis-Project/README.md

 # MA-SurvivalAnalysis-Project

 Unlock survival analysis, churn prediction, and CLV estimation with our Python package.
-Tailor your insights and drive data-driven decisions.
+Tailor your insights and make data-driven decisions.

 ## Getting Started